Twente: Economy

 Twente is largely reliant on agriculture, next to services, and to a lesser degree tourism.
 The improved national image of Twente has stimulated an increase in sales of regional products.
 One of the largest Dutch beer breweries, the Grolsch Brewery, is in Twente.
+In recent years, Twente is increasingly marketed as a high-tech region.
+The University of Twente drives the creation of spin-offs and startups, and seeks close collaboration with the defence industry.
+It is a considerable force in the Netherlands' position within the global photonics sector.
+Major companies include Demcon and Thales Nederland.

 Twente has many construction companies, most notably in the town of Rijssen, which houses over twenty companies in construction and related services, such as electricity, plumbing, and insulation.
 Some north-western Twents villages, such as Westerhaar-Vriezenveensewijk, are known for their many inhabitants employed in road engineering.
 Some construction companies have set up or invested in offices overseas, such as in the US and Asia.

 Twente also has many machine manufacturing companies, like machinery for agriculture, oil piping, food manufacturing, assembly automation, etc. Many of them with a global customer base.

 Next to aforementioned occupations, many Twents people are engaged in the transport sector.
 The second half of the twentieth century saw an explosive increase in the number of freight transportation companies.